 The Afade of Cameroon

-The Afade of Cameroon, numbering approximately 9,000 people, are Engaged yet Unreached.
-They are an ethnolinguistic community of Nigeria and can also be known as Kotoko, Mogari.
-They are an Indigenous people, in the Chadic people cluster of the Sub-Saharan African affinity bloc.
+The Afade of Cameroon, numbering approximately 9,200 people, are Engaged yet Unreached.
+They are an ethnolinguistic community of Nigeria.
+They are an Indigenous people, in the Chadic people cluster of the Sub-Saharan African Peoples affinity bloc.
 Their primary religion is Islam - Folk.
 They primarily speak Afade.

 Afade in Nigeria photo